PolarBean/CellfHelp/README.md

-# CellfHelp
+# CellfHelp Mouse
-Do you have a dataset of xyz neuron coordinates within allen brain space?
+Do you have a dataset of xyz mouse neuron coordinates within allen mouse brain space?
 With this tool you can find exactly which brain region each xyz point lies in.

 # GUI preview